 Aloha, my name is Paul.
 Some folks call me ‘Spice’ but only if you met me along a very long trail, somewhere far from the standard of civilization.

 Growing up in Minnesota I learned the value of a sense of place.
-The northwoods have a way of enchanting the soul and the great Lake Superior, Gitche Gumee as some may know her, will cast a spell upon the heart.
-At one time I served as a sea kayaking guide, leading groups into the Apostle Islands for multi-day trips upon those clear, cold waters.
+The northwoods have a way of enchanting the soul and the great Lake Superior will cast a spell upon the heart.
+At one time I served as a sea kayaking and canoe guide, leading groups into the Apostle Islands and the Boundary Waters for multi-day trips upon those clear, cold northern waters.
 Other times I was found canoeing stretches of the Big Fork River, winding my way through the deep northwoods, pondering if sasquatch might exist in such remote lands.

-Adventures west led me to western Montana and Idaho where I discovered a love for backpacking and mountains while leading trail crews for three years with the Montana Conservation Corps.
-Along the way discovering stands of old growth western red cedars and salmon holes far enough into rugged wilderness that most humans will never find.
+Adventures west led me to western Montana and Idaho where I discovered a love for backpacking and mountains while leading trail crews with the Montana Conservation Corps.
+Along the journey discovering stands of old growth western red cedars and salmon holes far enough into rugged Wilderness that most humans will never find.

-Road-trips in the US have taken me to both coasts and most every state between, from digging for quartz crystals in Arkansas, to mountain biking among bison in North Dakota, experiencing alien nights in the Mojave, to climbing in the City of Rocks, Idaho.
+Road-trips in the US have taken me to both coasts and almost every state between, from digging for quartz crystals in Arkansas, to mountain biking among bison in North Dakota, experiencing alien nights in the Mojave, to climbing in the City of Rocks, Idaho.
 In 2015, I decided that just experiencing the value of these places was selfish.
-I had to give something back.
+I wanted to give something back.

 Together with two friends, Seth Orme and Joe Dehnert, we founded the Packing It Out initiative with a mission to inspire a heightened stewardship ethic among recreationists.
 We accomplished this mission by thru-hiking the Appalachian Trail, cleaning up the litter we found on our path.
 We weighed and documented our journey so others could see the difference made and the challenge our public lands are facing.
 That year we cleaned up 1,100 pounds of litter.
 Such an experience lights fire in the soul that cannot be held back.

-In this way, the Adventure Stewardship Alliance was born.
-We are here to share the stories of the land and the people, connect culturally with one another and the places we live and travel, and to revolutionize the way we view the world.
-Our world is not a place to use and pillage and trammel, no. It is a place for us to stand as warriors of stewardship, a place for us to protect and serve, so that we may continue to share in its infinite value throughout our future and the future of our children.
+Our world is not a place to use and pillage and trammel.
+It is a place for us to protect and serve, so that we may continue to share in its infinite value throughout our future and the future of our children.

 Nature has formed the basis of who I am.
-It has developed the most raw, as well as the most refined aspects of my personality.
-I have a deep sense of gratitude for each of my experiences.
-I hope to inspire others to develop a sense of place and appreciation for the land, one another, and the creatures of this world through sharing the continued adventure of my life.
+It has developed the most raw, as well as the most refined, aspects of my personality.
+I have a deep sense of gratitude for each of my experiences in the wild.
+I hope to inspire others in developing a sense of curiosity, and an appreciation for the land, one another, and the creatures of this world through sharing these adventures.